exmgr/playground/README.md

 `stop`                           Stop the Docker Compose app
 ```

-There is a second makefile at `movierama-backend` directory which provides some extra functionalities such as linting,
+There is a second makefile at the `backend` directory which provides some extra functionalities such as linting,
 testing,
 ci, etc..: